nansari-pour/gnomADextractor/README.md

 ## Contact

-If you have any questions or issues with the pipeline, please contact **naser.ansari-pour@omicsconsultancy.co.uk**
+If you have any questions or issues with the pipeline, please contact **naser@omicsconsultancy.co.uk**